salboaie/SwarmESB/README.md

 The essence of swarming idea is that offer a practical way to describe communication and to structure your code for a distributed application in a maintainable, easy to understand way.

-    We claim that by using SwarmESB, you can get the benefits of asynchronous message passing without paying the normal price.
+    We claim that by using SwarmESB, you can get the benefits of asynchronous message passing without paying the usual price.
         Why?
-Because the code will follow the open/close principle. (http://en.wikipedia.org/wiki/Open/closed_principle)
+    Because your code will follow the open/close principle and get a better separation of concerns.

 SwarmESB ca be also used as a light, open source, ESB replacement for your enterprise applications.